-5. CONCLUSIONS
+6. CONCLUSIONS

-5.1 ARCHAEOLOGICAL POTENTIAL
+6.1 ARCHAEOLOGICAL POTENTIAL

-- 5.1.1 The results of the assessment have shown that there is the potential for survival of archaeological remains within the study area; in particular, there is a relict agricultural landscape, that dates back in places to at least the medieval period, and there is also considerable documentary evidence for medieval settlement in the area, centred on Cuerden Nook.
-However, no archaeological field investigation has been undertaken outside of the M65 corridor.
-Despite an absence of definitive evidence for extant archaeological remains within the study area, a potential for archaeological sites exists on the basis of extrapolation from known sites in the region. - 5.1.2 Prehistory: there are several prehistoric sites within the region (Section 3.2.2) and it has been suggested that 'other areas of high ground in Tulketh, Walton-le-Dale and Cuerden are further possibilities where buried ditches and traces of slight or eroded ramparts may occur' (Hallam 1980) indicating Iron Age activity, a very poorly represented period in the North West.
-Although over 20 years have passed since this comment was made, it is still viable today, as little archaeological work has taken place in the Cuerden area. - 5.1.3 Roman: there is also the potential for Roman remains within the area; the exact course of the nearby Roman Road is not known and, although there are antiquarian accounts of possible findings (Watkin 1883), recent excavations (GMAC 1994b) did not recover evidence for the road on a suggested alignment to the east of the A49.
-The original course may lie under the present A49, in which case the possibility of finding remains is unlikely but, should the line vary slightly from that of the later road, it may be encountered.
-An alternative route may be to the west of the A49 following the line of a present-day north / south track (Site 26).
-There is also a possibility that Roman structures or features may survive along the route, either on the roadside or further away, since ancillary roads would join the main north/south route. - 5.1.4 Medieval: the study area lies within the Heritage Landscape Characterisation Zone designated as having medieval character on the basis of field systems represented within historic mapping (Sites 05-08) and there is documentary and place-name evidence showing that Cuerden township was in existence by 1212 (Farrer and Brownbill 1911, 23).
-There are known moated sites at Clayton Hall to the south and Penwortham to the north-west, both less than 4km distance from the study area, and, given the great agricultural potential of the land, it is likely that this would have been a valuable agricultural holding, which would be reflected in the character and wealth of the settlement. - 5.1.5 Post-medieval: until the impact of the motorways (M6 and M65) the area had been subject to relatively little improvement during the post-medieval period.
-The landscape remained essentially agricultural in character and all post-medieval features identified within the record pertain to a continuation of agricultural practices and land-use; these sites include marl pits (Sites 04 and 10) and a former smithy site (Site 27).
+- 6.1.1 The results of the assessment have shown that there is the potential for survival of archaeological remains within the study area.
+In particular, there is a relict agricultural landscape, that dates back to at least the medieval period in places, and there is also considerable documentary evidence for medieval settlement in the area centred on Cuerden Nook.
+Despite an absence of definitive evidence for extant archaeological remains other than grubbed-out field boundaries and post-medieval marl pits within the study area, a potential for archaeological sites exist on the basis of extrapolation from known sites in the region. - 6.1.2 Prehistory: there are several prehistoric sites within the region (Section 3.2.2) and it has been suggested that 'other areas of high ground in Tulketh, Walton-le-Dale and Cuerden are further possibilities where buried ditches and traces of slight or eroded ramparts may occur' (Hallam 1980) indicating Iron Age activity, a very poorly represented period in the North West.
+Although over 20 years have passed since this comment was made it is still viable today, as little archaeological work has taken place in the Cuerden area. - 6.1.3 Roman: there is also the potential for Roman remains within the area; the exact course of the nearby Roman Road is not known and, although there are antiquarian accounts of possible findings (Watkin 1883), recent excavations (GMAC 1994b) did not recover evidence for the road on a suggested alignment to the east of the A49.
+The original course may lie under the present A49, in which case the possibility of finding remains is unlikely but, it may be encountered, should the line vary slightly from that of the later road.
+An alternative route may be to the west of the A49 following the line of a present-day north/south track (Site 26).
+There is also a possibility that Roman structures or features may survive along the route, since ancillary roads would join the main north/south route. - 6.1.4 Medieval: the study area lies within the Heritage Landscape Characterisation Zone designated as having medieval character on the basis of field systems represented within both historic mapping (Sites 05-08) and walkover survey (Site 46), and there is documentary and place-name evidence showing that Cuerden township was in existence by 1212 (Farrer and Brownbill 1911, 23).
+There are known moated sites at Clayton Hall to the south and Penwortham to the north-west, both less than 4km distance from the study area, and.
+Given the great agricultural potential of the land, it is likely that this would have been a valuable agricultural holding, which would be reflected in the character and wealth of the settlement. - 6.1.5 Post-medieval: until the impact of the motorways (M6 and M65) the area had been subject to relatively little improvement during the post-medieval period.
+The landscape remained essentially agricultural in character and all post-medieval features identified within the assessment pertain to a continuation of agricultural practices and land-use.
+These sites include extensive areas of marl pitting (Sites 04, 10, 39, 44, 45, 47-54, 56 and 57), grubbed-out field boundaries (Sites 40-43 and 55) a former smithy site (Site 27). and a former a former cottage plot (Site 02).

-5.2 IMPACT
+6.2 IMPACT